lawrencewlcknight/LegalContractIE/README.md

 # LegalContractInformationExtraction
-Information extraction from legal contracts.
+A practical use case of using state-of-the-art Natural Language Processing (NLP) techniques to automate the extraction of basic information from legal contracts and converting this into structured data.